beNative/prompt-forge/TECHNICAL_MANUAL.md

   - **Electron Version**: It checks for the presence of the `window.electronAPI` (exposed by `preload.ts`).
 If found, it makes `async` IPC calls to the main process to read/write JSON files.
   - **Web Fallback**: If `window.electronAPI` is not present, it falls back to using the browser's `localStorage` for synchronous storage.

 - **`llmService.ts`**: Manages all communication with external LLM providers.
-It supports multiple API types (Ollama, OpenAI-compatible, Gemini).
-For Gemini, it uses the official `@google/genai` SDK.
+It supports multiple API types (Ollama, OpenAI-compatible).

 - **`llmDiscoveryService.ts`**: This service is responsible for discovering available LLM providers.
   - It probes predefined local endpoints (e.g., `localhost:11434` for Ollama) to discover active local services.
-  - It also uses an IPC call to check for the `API_KEY` environment variable.
-If present, it adds Google Gemini to the list of available services.
   - It then fetches the list of available models from the discovered service, supporting different API structures.

 ### 3.4.
 Build Process